 You are no longer required to stay 2 meters away from other people.
 It is for you to decide where you are comfortable being and who you are comfortable being with; if you want to keep people at an arm’s length for the time being, then that is for you to decide.

-The obligation for social distancing and requirement of PPE still remains in health and care environments..
+The requirement of PPE still remains in health and care environments..

 Good hygiene practices

 As we move towards the ‘New Normal’, we ask you to be responsible and continue to adhere to good hygiene practices.